GrassHopper1977/Morello_CHERI_Setup/README.md

 # Morello CHERI Setup with FreeBSD
-My notes on setting up the Morello CHERI board with CheriBSD, upgrading it and various things I've noticed.
+My notes on setting up the Morello CHERI board with CheriBSD, upgrading it, using it communicate with actual hardware, and various things I've noticed.

 # CheriBSD and Morello Hardware
 If you are planning on integrating with external devices you should note: